codebased/android-test/README.md

 NOTES:

+Dependency Injection (Dagger) & View Injection (Butterknife)

+Reusable Custom Adapter, using RecyclerView, with Header View

+Reusable Custom Components for Transactions List UI

+Google Map

+Separation of Concerns

+Json parser using Jackson Library.

+Centralized styling.

-o	Dependency Injection (Dagger) & View Injection (Butterknife) o	Reusable Custom Adapter, using RecyclerView, with Header View o	Reusable Custom Components for Transactions List UI o	Google Map o	Separation of Concerns o	Json parser using Jackson Library. o	Centralized styling. o	Check with exception such as google service not available for Map , Internet availability etc.. o	Test Automation (could be further improved by using mock frameworks - Mockito or android Mock or even UI test automation throgh robotium).
+Check with exception such as google service not available for Map , Internet availability etc..

+Test Automation (could be further improved by using mock frameworks - Mockito or android Mock or even UI test automation throgh robotium).

 Point of Improvements: